ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Conclusion and Outlook

-Nevertheless, further work is needed to optimize how ARCANE’s outputs are leveraged in practice.
+Nevertheless, further work is needed to optimize how ARCANE´s outputs are leveraged in practice.
 In this study, we deliberately focused on isolating the impact of the waiting time parameter on detection performance, without exploring how best to combine predictions across different waiting times in a real-time setting.
 In particular, we did not address how to dynamically adjust classification thresholds as new data becomes available.
-Future work could focus on fine-tuning these parameters to fully exploit ARCANE’s early warning capabilities while simultaneously improving the accuracy and consistency of automated event catalog generation.
+Future work could focus on fine-tuning these parameters to fully exploit ARCANE´s early warning capabilities while simultaneously improving the accuracy and consistency of automated event catalog generation.

 One of the main challenges in advancing ICME detection lies in the limitations of existing event catalogs.
-While ARCANE effectively identifies high-impact events, its ability to differentiate between high- and low-severity events is constrained by the lack of severity labels in current datasets.
-The development of enhanced event catalogs—including detailed severity classifications—could significantly improve the framework’s performance.
+While ARCANE effectively identifies high-impact events, its ability to differentiate between high- and low-severity events is constrained by the lack of severity labels in current data sets.
+The development of enhanced event catalogs, which is an ongoing effort in the community, including detailed severity classifications could significantly improve the framework´s performance.
 The computational efficiency of the framework ensures that retraining with improved catalogs or exploring the impact of alternative catalog types can be achieved at a low cost.
+This retraining efficiency also facilitates future studies on feature importance.
+Such analyses will be particularly valuable as not all spacecraft provide the same set of measurements, and they could further help to identify redundant inputs and refine the parameter set used by ARCANE.

-An ideal dataset for advancing detection capabilities would consist of fully segmented time series that differentiate between all possible solar wind structures.
-Such a dataset would not only distinguish between ICME components—like shocks, sheaths, and flux ropes—but also include features like heliospheric current sheets (HCS), stream interaction regions (SIRs), and co-rotating interaction regions (CIRs).
+An ideal data set for advancing detection capabilities would consist of fully segmented time series that differentiate between all possible solar wind structures.
+Such a data set would not only distinguish between ICME components-like shocks, sheaths, and flux ropes-but also include features like heliospheric current sheets, SIRs, and co-rotating interaction regions.
 This level of granularity would provide ARCANE with a comprehensive training resource, enabling it to learn the nuanced signatures of various solar wind structures and significantly enhance its overall accuracy and utility.